Thom Yorke: Spotify

-Climate change
+Climate

 In 2000, during the recording of Kid A, Yorke became "obsessed" with the Worldwatch Institute website, "which was full of scary statistics about icecaps melting and weather patterns changing".
 He said he became involved in the movement to halt climate change after having children and "waking up every night just terrified".

-In 2003, Yorke became a spokesperson for the environmental organisation Friends of the Earth and their Big Ask Campaign.
+In 2003, Yorke became a spokesperson for the environmental organisation Friends of the Earth and their Big Ask campaign.
 He said this was a difficult decision, as it would expose him to personal attacks, and that journalists had harassed his friends and family for personal details.
 In an article for the Guardian, Yorke wrote that he initially felt he would be a poor match as his touring consumed a large amount of energy.
 However, Friends of the Earth persuaded him that this was ideal as they did not want to "present a holier-than-thou message".
 He accepted that he would be criticised for his support.

 In 2006, Yorke and Jonny Greenwood performed at the Big Ask Live, a 2006 benefit concert to persuade the British government to enact a new law on climate change.
 That year, Yorke refused an invitation from Friends of the Earth to meet the prime minister, Tony Blair.
 Yorke said Blair had "no environmental credentials" and that his spin doctors would manipulate the meeting.
 He told the Guardian that Blair's advisers had wanted to vet him and that Friends of the Earth would lose access if he said "the wrong thing", which he equated to blackmail.
 Yorke also found it unacceptable to be photographed with Blair because of his involvement in the Iraq War.